thenativeweb/temp--git/README.md

 # Remove an already staged file from the staging area without losing the changes to it.
 $ git restore --staged <file>

+# Discard any changes in the working directory
+$ git restore <file>
 ```

 ## A graphical representation of the repository